 4. Make Slime: Check out this fun, easy slime recipe.
 Our team likes to hide Playmobils and LEGO in the slime, and then keep the slime in the fridge for later.
 It keeps for over a week.

-5. Make Homemade Finger Paint: This easy home-made finger paint recipe is a winner.
+5. Make Homemade Finger Paint: This easy home-made finger paint recipe is a winner, and really safe for young kids.
 Warning: it’s not as washable as Crayola, so don’t wear your Sunday best!

 6. Colouring Contest: Print out some colouring pages, like these fun, healthy-eating themed printables from Halifax-based Fun Printables for Kids.
 Invite the neighbours’ kids over for a fun colouring contest with official winners certificates for prizes!